Skip to content

 The five-second version

-Plan on 140 lei a day if you are counting, 265 for comfortable, 440 to spread out, per person and before flights and a car.
+Plan on 140 lei a day if you’re counting, 265 for comfortable, 440 to spread out, per person and before flights and a car.
 Your accommodation and how often you eat out are what move that number; the set lunch, the train, and a private room split two ways are your best savings.
 Everything is priced in lei, not euros, so sort a card and a little cash the way money in Romania lays out, pick your season with when to visit, and Romania stays one of the best-value trips in Europe.

 Admission and opening hours